asianmack/1password-anywhere/README.md

 ```

 Replace YOUR-DROPBOX-URL-HERE with the URL from your ```1Password.html``` file that you got from Step 2.
 The quotation marks are important.
 Don't remove them.
 Save the file.

+####4.
+Copy these files to your Chromebook####
+Open the Files app, and browse to the Downloads folder.
+Inside Downloads, create a folder named EXTENSIONS.

+Open the EXTENSIONS folder, and create another folder inside of it named 1Password-Anywhere.

+Put the ```1Password.html``` and the ```img``` folder in the 1Password-Anywhere folder.

+####5.
+Tell your Chromebook to use the 1Password Anywhere extension####
+It's important to note that these files need to remain where they are – in the EXTENSIONS folder.
+They should not be moved or removed.

+Open your Extensions page, either from the settings or by typing chrome://extensions/ in the address bar.
+On the Extensions page you need to turn on Developer mode.

+Now click the "Load unpacked extension ..." button.

+A file browser window will open.
+Browse to the **Downloads/EXTENSIONS/1Password-Anywhere/ folder and click the Open button.

+1Password Anywhere will appear at the top of the list.

+It's also in the App drawer.

+You can pin 1Password Anywhere to your launcher for easy access.